akirk/friends/README.md

 ## Changelog

+### 1.8.4
+- Fixes for a PHP fatal and some notices

 ### 1.8.3
 - Improve default feed selection when adding a friend
 - Fix improper plugin directory when a friends plugin installed from Github